Loans for small businesses in Scotland

 To sustain the success of Scotland’s SMEs, it’s crucial that they can get hold of small business financing when they need it.
 But with banks rejecting so many lending applications, where can they go for help?
 Here’s a list of suitable alternative finance providers that lend to Scottish small and medium-sized enterprises.

-Fleximize – This innovative SME lender offers a range of flexible business loans ranging from £5,000 to £500,000.
-It's a quick and convenient source of financing – the money can be with you in as little as 48 hours.
+Fleximize – We offer a range of unsecured business loans from £5,000 to £250,000.
+This is a quick and convenient source of financing – the money can be with you in as little as 48 hours.
 You only need to be trading for a minimum of six months, and you can repay over a term of one to 48 months.
 The loans are tailored according to your business' unique needs, and a Fleximize relationship manager will take you through the process, step-by-step.

 New Startup Scotland – Entrepreneurs unable to get financing from other sources can apply for a startup loan of up to £25,000, although the agreed amount will be decided based on your business plan.
 It’s a personal loan, not a business loan so be prepared to provide guarantors.
 Your business must be a maximum of 24 months old, and you must be over 18 to apply.